Research Vision

 Updates

-- We are demoing our open sourced WiFi-sensing platform at IPSN 2023.
+• [Demo] I am demoing our open sourced WiFi-sensing platform at IPSN 2023.
 More information about the project is here.
-[GitHub]
+[GitHub] .
+Feel free to contact me for further details!

-- I recently presented my work at University of Washington, Google Research and Microsoft Research.
-A recording of my talk is here
+• [Talk] I recently presented my work at University of Washington, Google Research and Microsoft Research.
+A recording of my talk is here.

-- I will be presenting my work, P2SLAM, at ICRA during the Tuesday morning, 05/24/22, Sensor fusion track.
+• [Presentation] I presented my work, P2SLAM, at ICRA, Sensor fusion track.
 It was recently accepted jointly with RAL-2022

-- Our WiFi sensor fusion work, P2SLAM, was covered by Science Daily, Cosmos , EurekaAlert and UCSD News.
+• [Media] Our WiFi sensor fusion work, P2SLAM, was covered by Science Daily, Cosmos, EurekaAlert and UCSD News.
 The featured video can be found here.

 Projects